- Home

 Basic Policy

-Sumitomo Forestry Group's sustainable wood procurement initiatives have responded to growing concerns about deforestation as a climate change factor with the introduction of its own wood procurement due diligence.
+The Sumitomo Forestry Group's sustainable wood procurement initiatives have responded to growing concerns about deforestation as one of the climate change factors with the introduction of our own wood procurement due diligence.
 In May 2019, we newly implemented an Action Plan that does not contribute to deforestation in order to further reinforce evaluation standards for sustainability.

-- Certified timber and pre-certified timber: FSC, PEFC, and SGEC
+1. Certified timber and materials sourced from certified forests: FSC, PEFC, and SGEC

-- Natural forest wood where forestry management and distribution can be assessed as sustainable.
+3. Wood from natural forests where forest management and distribution can be assessed as sustainable.

-(this does not include wood from conversion forests = wood harvested from natural forest that were converted to farm land such as oil palm plantations) - Recycled Wood
+(this does not include wood from conversion forests = wood harvested from natural forests that were converted to farm land such as oil palm plantations)

 Structure of Wood Procurement Management

-Sumitomo Forestry Group established the Wood Procurement Committee, chaired by the officer in charge of sustainability promotion at Sumitomo Forestry (director and managing executive officer) and comprising managers from departments in charge of wood procurement.
+The Sumitomo Forestry Group established the Wood Procurement Committee, chaired by the officer in charge of sustainability promotion at Sumitomo Forestry and comprising managers from departments in charge of wood procurement.
 The committee discusses issues related to group-wide wood procurement, including procurement standards and risk assessments for illegal logging.

-In fiscal 2021, the Wood Procurement Committee met four times to confirm the legality and conduct a "Sustainability Survey" for all 192 directly-imported suppliers subject to screening and suppliers with whom overseas Group companies (distribution) do business.
-Regularly (once a year or once every two years), we confirm legality and sustainability of both new and ongoing parties we conduct business with.
+In fiscal 2023, the Wood Procurement Committee met four times to confirm the legality and conduct a "Sustainability Survey" for all 141 directly-imported suppliers subject to screening and suppliers with whom overseas Group companies (distribution) do business.
+In these screenings, we regularly (once a year or once every two years), confirm the legal compliance and sustainability of both new and ongoing parties we conduct business with.

 Wood Procurement Committee meeting